sant1030/AGGIEGITHUB/index.md

 3. Ohio State lost and they were number 3 so they be moved down after us
 4. We are just getting started and coming for Bama!
 5. Jimbo

+What we need to do to play and win more in games in the next weeks
+1. Run the ball more and give Spiller more touches
+2. Do not let Calzada throw as much because he is throwing some risky passes
+3. Wydermyer needs to be looked at more often
+4. We have a 5 star receiver why is he not playing as much??

 - Bulleted